 Safety and Security:

 Terrorism continues to pose a threat to the safety and security of U.S. citizens traveling to Algeria.
 Terrorist activities, including bombings, false roadblocks, kidnappings, and ambushes occur often, particularly in the Kabylie region east of Algiers and in the southern part of the country.
-Terrorists continue to use vehicle-borne explosive devices like the ones used in the June 2012 attack of a military facility in Ouargla and the March 2012 attack of a military facility in Tamanrasset.
-On January 16, 2013 terrorists attacked the oil facility near In Amenas, 800 miles southeast of Algiers, killing numerous hostages, including three U.S. citizens, and more than two dozen other western workers.
+Terrorists continue to use vehicle-borne explosive devices like the ones used in the June 2012 attack on a military facility in Ouargla and the March 2012 attack on a military facility in Tamanrasset.
+On January 16, 2013, terrorists attacked the oil facility near In Amenas, 800 miles southeast of Algiers, killing numerous hostages, including three U.S. citizens, and more than two dozen other western workers.
 On January 19, 2013, the Department of State authorized the departure from Algiers of eligible family members following the attack on the In Amenas oil facility and subsequent, credible threats of the kidnapping of western nationals.
 On February 19, 2013, the authorized departure of U.S. citizen eligible family members was rescinded, but a heightened security posture remains in place.

 Kidnapping by terrorist organizations is a real threat to U.S. citizens in Algeria, particularly outside major cities (see below).
 The same group that has claimed responsibility for these attacks, al-Qaida in the Islamic Maghreb (AQIM), operates throughout most of Algeria, including its southern region, and has kidnapped foreigners in neighboring countries.
 This kidnapping threat is noted in the Department of State’s Worldwide Caution.
 The Travel Warning for Algeria contains the most current information concerning the threat from terrorism.